 If you’re travelling to a country that doesn’t speak English, consider using the backside of your medical ID to list the same information in the local language.

 Try to book direct flights.
-If you must have a stopover, a longer stopover may be better than a shorter one, as your body will have more time to recover from the flight.
+If you must have a layover, a longer layover may be better than a shorter one, as your body will have more time to recover from the flight.

-You can also plan the stopover so that it’s at a smaller airport, which requires less walking from gate to gate.
+You can also plan the layover so that it’s at a smaller airport, which requires less walking from gate to gate.

 Relax and Have Fun!